meladRaouf/al_ain_assignment/README.md

 # al_ain_assignment
 The assignemnt with the following limitations:

-1-caching.

-2-repeated first article after loading new pages (needs adjustment from the server).
+1-Caching only the first page and desplay it if no netwok availaple.

-3-font size adjustment settings.
+2-Font size adjustment settings.

-4- ordering articles by date.
+3-Ordering articles by date.

-5-Add pull to refresh on the home screen.
+4-Add pull to refresh on the home screen.

-6-proper error handling using error codes (returnd from server for example errorcode 1 means token expired ...).
+5-Proper error handling using error codes (returnd from server for example errorcode 1 means token expired ...).

-7-encript app_key and app_secret.
+6-Encript app_key and app_secret.